kgdunn/pid-book/preface/index.rst

 The final major section is on :ref:`latent variable modelling <SECTION_latent_variable_modelling>` where we learn how to deal with multiple variables and extracting information from them.
 This section is divided in several chapters (PCA, PLS, and applications), and is definitely the most crude section of this book.
 This section will be improved in the near future.

 Being a predominantly electronic book, we resort to many hyperlinks in the text.
 We recommend a good PDF reader that allows forward and back navigation of links.

-.. raw:: latex

-	\newpage
+However, we have ensured that a printed copy can be navigated just as easily, especially if you use the table of content and index for cross referencing.

+**Updates**: This book is continually updated; there isn't a fixed edition.
+You might have an incomplete, or older draft of the document.
+The latest version of the document is always available at http://pid.connectmv.com

-**Copyright and Your Rights**
+.. tip:: **Copyright and Your Rights**

 	This book is unusual in that it is not available from a publisher.
 You may download it electronically, use it for yourself, or share it with anyone.

-	The copyright to the book is held by ConnectMV, Inc. but it licensed to you under the very permissive `Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <http://creativecommons.org/licenses/by-sa/3.0/>`_  license.
+	The copyright to the book is held by ConnectMV, Inc. but it licensed to you under the permissive `Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <http://creativecommons.org/licenses/by-sa/3.0/>`_  license.

 	In particular, you are free :

 	*	**to share** - to copy, distribute and transmit the work
 	*	**to adapt** - but you must distribute the new result under the same or similar license to this one
-	*	**to commercialize** - you \emph{are allowed} to create commercial applications based on this work
+	*	**to commercialize** - you *are allowed* to create commercial applications based on this work
 	*	**attribution** - but you must attribute the work as follows:

 		*	*Using selected portions*: "Portions of this work are the copyright of ConnectMV"